 However, in my experience as a love expert, MOST women are not happy in this role.
 They tend to tire of always being the ones to plan dates and trying to push the relationship forward.

-This is where cultivating their feminine energy come in.
+This is where cultivating their feminine energy comes in.
 Especially for the strong, high-achieving career woman of today, who operates in her masculine for most of her time, this can feel unnatural and difficult at first.
 Luckily, learning practical ways to switch from masculine to feminine energy can be a game-changer.
 This can allow the modern woman to channel this part of herself and become successful in love as well.

 Reason #3: You Can’t Be Successful In Love Without Vulnerability